polyswarmer/documentation/_i18n/en/_docs/development-environment-linux.md

 We've Docker-ized as many things as possible to make it easy to dive right in.

-You need to install Docker-CE (base) as well as Docker Compose (packaged with Docker in all modern releases).
+You need to install Docker-CE (base) as well as Docker Compose.
 If you do not have a recent Docker setup, please [install Docker now](https://www.docker.com/community-edition).

 Once installed, verify that the installation works.